AryanJ-NYC/WebDevCurriculum/css/basics.md

 *font-size* and *background-color* are known as the **properties**.
 *12px* and *red* are known as **values**.

 What do selectors do?
-Properties?
-Values?
+What about properties?
+What about values?

 # Types of Selectors